dskemp/courtdata/content/cases/ot2018/17-1717/index.md

 - "Michael A. Carvin"
 - "Jeffrey B. Wall"
 - "Monica L. Miller"
+roles:
+- "on behalf of the Petitioner in No. 18-18"
+- "on behalf of the Petitioners in No. 17-1717"
+- "Acting Solicitor General, Department of Justice, for the United States, as amicus curiae, supporting the Petitioners"
+- "on behalf of the Respondents"
 tags:
 topics:
 summary: "The Bladensburg Cross does not violate the Establishment Clause."